General FAQs

 An “absconder” is a juvenile probationer or parolee who hides or conceals him/herself with the intent to avoid legal process or authorized control.

 The Interstate Compact for Juveniles (ICJ) is the only legal means to transfer a juvenile’s supervision from one state to another and to return runaways.
-A Commissioner in each member state administers the Compact and collectively forms the Interstate Commission for Juveniles.
+A Commissioner in each member state administers the Compact and collectively forms the Interstate Commission for Juveniles (the Commission).

 - Accused Delinquent – a person charged with an offense that, if committed by an adult, would be a criminal offense;